It turns out that it is possible to steal confidential data from a PC using 'cooling fan vibrations'

 https://techxplore.com/news/2020-04-cyberattack-cooling-fan-vibrations.html

-AiR ViBeR: Exfiltrating Data from Air-Gapped Computers via Covert Surface ViBrAtIoNs-YouTube
+AiR ViBeR: Exfiltrating Data from Air-Gapped Computers via Covert Surface ViBrAtIoNs - YouTube

-The confidential file in that PC is ...
+The confidential files in that PC are...

-in Hardware, Video, Security, Posted by log1i_yk
+in Hardware, Video, Security, , Posted by log1i_yk